karl-zylinski/odin-c-bindgen/README.md

 // Remove this prefix from types names (structs, enums, etc) remove_type_prefix = ""

+// Remove this prefix from macro names remove_macro_prefix = ""

 // Remove this prefix from function names (and add it as link_prefix) to the foreign group remove_function_prefix = ""